doodlesbykumbi/conjur-in-go/README.md

 1. OpenTelemetry, get some metrics and traces going.
 2. This could be used to create a lightweight "Conjur" that has a, say, in-memory backing store for extremely fast reads.
 In this case the server needs to just do authn, authz and secrets fetching.
-Who knows the kinds of perfomance you could squeze.
+Who knows the kinds of performance you could squeeze.
 3. Refactor + unit tests should be fun.